PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 - Instead of overwriting pages and maintaining a WAL for crash recovery, some databases use a copy-on-write scheme.
 A modified page is written to a different location, and a new version of the parent pages in the tree is created, pointing at the new location.
 - We can save space in pages by not storing the entire key, but abbreviating it.
-- Many Btree implementations try to lay out the tree so that *leaf pages appear in sequential order* on disk.
+- Many B-tree implementations try to lay out the tree so that *leaf pages appear in sequential order* on disk.
 However, it’s difficult to maintain that order as the tree grows.
 - Additional pointers have been added to the tree.
 For example, each leaf page may have *references to its sibling pages* to the left and right, which allows scanning keys in order without jumping back to parent pages.

 ## Comparing B-Trees and LSM-Trees